fgrehm/vocker/README.md

 installation.
 It can also be used for building other Vagrant plugins that needs interaction with a Docker instance.

+## DEPRECATION NOTICE

+This plugin is about to be merged back into Vagrant core and will be deprecated once Vagrant 1.4 is out.
+I'll ship just one more version with the updates to align with the changes introduced on the corresponding pull request.

+Please keep an eye on https://github.com/mitchellh/vagrant/pull/2549 for most up to date information.

 ## Installation